-- (a) Protection of the pipeline; - (b) Long term maintenance access for the pipeline; and - (c) Protection of the existing structure or building.
+- (b) Long term maintenance access for the pipeline; and - (c) Protection of the existing structure or building.

 The protection shall be specified by the designer for evaluation and acceptance by the TA.

 Sufficient clearance for laying and access for maintenance is also required.
 Table 6.5 may be used as a guide for minimum clearances for mains laid in public streets.